Jasonlhy/todo-api/README.md

 ### Get todo list with filtering and sorting

-GET /todos?[dueDate=2023-05-21T13%3A00%3A00.0000000][&name=22][&status=1][&sortBy=name]
+Route: `GET /todos?[dueDate=2023-05-21T13%3A00%3A00.0000000][&name=22][&status=1][&sortBy=name][&sortAsec=true]`

-Return a list of todo item, can be filtered by name,status,dueDate, filtering is done by exact match.
-The list can be sorted by a column, either ascending or descending
+Return a list of todo item
+- Can be filtered by name,status,dueDate, filtering is done by exact match
+- Can be sorted by a column, either ascending or descending

 Optional parameter in query string:
-- dueDate in ISO DateString format
+- dueDate: for filtering, must be in in ISO DateString format
-- name: either
+- name: for filtering
+- status: for filtering
 - status: 0 for non started, 1 for in progress, 2 for completed
-- sortBy: possible values: name, dueDate, stats
+- sortBy: sort by which field, values: name, dueDate, stats
+- sortAsc: is sorted ascending or descending, values: true or false

 Example request:

+`GET /todos`

+Example response:

 ```json
 [